 Enter P277 in the search box to learn more about "Learning About Heroin Use and Withdrawal".

-& Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Michael F. Bierer, MD - Internal Medicine
+& Kathleen Romito, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Michael F. Bierer, MD - Internal Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.